dietrichm/laravel-shopping-api/README.md

 ## Technical approach

 The shopping back-end is built using PHP 7 on Laravel 6 and uses Domain-Driven Design as much as possible.
-Using DDD, the domain layer (containing all the business logic, commands and events) is kept separated as much as possible from the underlying application and infrastructural layers.
+Using DDD, the domain layer (containing all the business logic, commands and events) is kept separated as much as possible from the application and infrastructural layers.

 ### Domain-Driven Design (DDD)